How to File an Age Discrimination in Employment Act Charge

 - If you receive a notice that the EEOC has completed its investigation, you must file your lawsuit within 90 days of receiving this notice.

-Filing a lawsuit is very complicated, and you would benefit from having an experienced age discrimination attorney represent you in court.
+Filing a lawsuit is very complicated, and you would benefit from having experienced age discrimination attorneys represent you in court.
 Filing a federal lawsuit carries many requirements that you must meet.

 Have You Experienced Age Discrimination?